juanleston/Python-Web-Scraping/README.md

   - Sitemap.csv: contains the associated url sitemap of the website mentioned above.
   - SitemapFormattingVietnam.py: python script developed to clean and filter Vietnam's url's from the 'Sitemap.csv' file.
   - address1.py: spider built to scrape address data from the website.
-  - address2.py: spider built to scrape address data from the website.
   - ScrappyOutputFormatting_Vietnam.py: python script developed to clean and format the JSON files obtained by the spiders.

 ## 2. Installation

-The installation pre-requisites to reproduce this project locally are:
+The installation pre-requisites to reproduce this project are:

   ### 2.1 Install Anaconda: